openeuler-mirror/docs/docs/en/docs/StratoVirt/VM_configuration.md

-### Configuring the Balloon Device
+### Balloon Device Configuration

-#### Overview
+#### Description

-During the running of a VM, the balloon driver in the VM dynamically occupies or releases the memory to dynamically change the available memory of the VM, achieving memory elasticity.
+During running of a VM, the balloon driver in it occupies or releases memory to dynamically adjust the VM's available memory, achieving memory elasticity.

 #### Precautions

-- Before enabling the balloon function, ensure that the page size of the guest is the same as that of the host.
+- Before enabling balloon, ensure that the page size of the guest is the same as that of the host.
-- The Balloon feature must be enabled for the guest kernel.
+- The balloon feature must be enabled for the guest kernel.
 - When memory elastic scaling is enabled, slight frame freezing may occur in the VM and the memory performance may deteriorate.

 #### Mutually Exclusive Features

-- The huge page memory is mutually exclusive.
+- This feature is mutually exclusive with huge page memory.
 - In the x86 architecture, the number of interrupts is limited.
-Therefore, the total number of balloon devices and other Virtio devices cannot exceed 11.
+Therefore, the total number of balloon devices and other virtio devices cannot exceed 11.
 By default, six block devices, two net devices, and one serial port device are used.

 #### Specifications

-- Only one balloon device can be configured for each VM.
+- Each VM can be configured with only one balloon device.